Tanz0rz/haxe-fmod/extension/haxe/dsp-plugin-api-guide.md

 ## 18.2.2 Loading the Plug-in in the Game#4
 verdict: bound
-Native only (unsupported in HTML5).
+Native only (unsupported in HTML5). unregisterPlugin has no Haxe form because registerPlugin has none, unloadPlugin is the one that applies.
 Release every Dsp created from the plug-in first.
 FMOD frees them from its mixer thread, so an unload that answers FMOD_ERR_DSP_INUSE succeeds when retried a few frames later.
 ```haxe
 var handle = StudioSystem.loadPlugin("fmod_gain.dll");